MSc Biomedical Egyptology / Course details

 - View full page

-If you have a fascination for ancient peoples and civilisations, wish to understand more about human biology, anatomy, disease and medicine, this course is for you.
+If you have an interest in ancient peoples and civilisations and wish to understand more about their anatomy, disease and medicine, this course is for you.
 You will learn how to unravel the enthralling secrets of ancient history using the latest technology

 The course is delivered by members of the KNH Centre for Biomedical Egyptology , an internationally-leading research centre with a long history in applying technologies such as imaging, nucleic acid analysis, proteomics, histology and related techniques to probe the biology of tissues retrieved from Egyptological sites.

 The data derived from these studies has led to a transformation in how the ethnography, relationships, culture, diseases and medicine of people from the 30th century BC to the first century of the Common Era are viewed.